jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_projects.rst

 print the name of the variable.

 Variables can also be lists of values which can be iterated over.
-Creating a list is also done using the -function, as shown in this
+Creating a list is also done using the `set`-function, as shown in this
 example:

 .. code-block:: CMake